What is a chatbot?

 What type of chatbot is right for you?

-Rules-based chatbots are best for task-specific situations.
+Rules-based chatbots can still be useful for task-specific situations.
 If you need a bot to handle reservations at a restaurant, for example, the bot is always asking the same few questions, with similar input from the user each time.

 In this instance, the bot asks what time they would like to make a reservation for (perhaps with a limited amount of time slots available to choose from via buttons), how many people will be dining, and for a name and phone number.
 The task is then complete and the chatbot does not need to recognize any extraneous information.